patupar/sofia-lez-counterfactual/docs/seminar_methodology.md

 ## 5. Anomaly assessment

 ## 6. Code and data reference
-The table below outlines each methodological step to its relevant script, module and resulting output.
+The table below links each methodological step to its relevant script, module and resulting output.

 | Method | Entry point | Core module | Main output |